dora-team/dora.dev/hugo/content/research/publications/index.md

 draft: false
 type: "publications"
 ---

+# Publications by DORA

+Findings from DORA’s research program are made available through a series of publications.

 > [Sponsorship opportunities](/sponsors/) are available for upcoming DORA reports.

 ## DORA AI Capabilities Model report